Marc MacYoung?

 But having said that let us also say: In cases like this, de-escalation isn't intimidating him into submission.
 It is manipulating him into choosing a second or third choice.
 And doing so because he realizes his first choice won't work.
 How you do that without escalating the situation yourself is what the control presence system is about.

 Let us state unequivocally that de-escalation works better when he knows he can't successfully attack you.
-Superior firepower is an invaluable tool when entering into negotiations.
-This means a reliable defensive tactics program must be the back up for the negotiations.
+Superior firepower is an invaluable tool when entering into negotiates.
+This means a reliable defensive tactics program must be the back up for the negotiates.
 Without this ability you aren't necessarily begging him not to attack, but you are definitely trying to trick him into not attacking.
 And there's a good chance he will know that.
 This increases your chances of being attacked.
 That's because someone who doesn't believe that he/she could 'take' the violent person will display non-verbal cues communicating this to the violent person.
 This non-verbal leakage is not something that the person doing it is aware of, but it IS happening.
 And it tells the violent person that you are afraid of him -- even if you are doing your best and loudest command presence display.

 As the threat of violence is immediate, so too needs to be your ability to counter if the perp decides to attack.
 When you can do this you are not begging or tricking someone into not attacking someone that he know he could take.
 Look closely at that last part.
 Never think that a violent person doesn't know who he can and can't safely attack.
 A large part of successful de-escalation is making sure he knows you are in the "not safe to attack" category.
 Therefore, the other alternatives you present him are more appealing.